MicrosoftDocs/visualfsharpdocs/docs/conceptual/array2d.initbased['t]-function-[fsharp].md

 A function to produce elements of the array given the two indices.

+## Return Value

-**Returns the created array.**
+Returns the created array.

 ## Remarks

-This function is named **InitializeBased** in compiled assemblies.
+This function is named `InitializeBased` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms